zealchinne/zealchinne/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on** UIDAI Project**, My Designation is **Java Full Stack Developer **
-- 🌱 I’m currently learning Spring Boot along and Micro services
+- 🌱 I’m currently learning Java 17 & Spring Boot 3.0  along and Micro services
 - 👯 I’m looking to collaborate on Skill Development
 - 💬 Ask me about JAVA,Databases,Python,Spring Boot,Angular & DevOps Tools
 - 📫 How to reach me: pedarajuchinnam@gmail.com